 Advanced projects further decrease the overall dependence of EU countries on the LNG supply by 2 % compared to the Low infrastructure level (from 12 % to 10 % in GBC and from 10 % to 8 % in CBG).
 In particular, the Advanced projects alleviate the infrastructure limitation that was preventing Denmark and Sweden to cooperate with the rest of the EU.
 However, the Advanced projects do not mitigate the infrastructure limitation preventing Portugal to align its dependence to Spain and thus, to the rest of the EU.
-See Figure 4.12.
+In addition, Cyprus shows a 100 % dependence on LNG supply driven by the commissioning of the new LNG terminal and no connection to other EU countries.
+See Figure 5.12.